Geographically-Based Club Growth Policy

 Rules and referees play a crucial role in ensuring fair competition in sports.
 While it's true that comprehensive rules and vigilant referees are essential for maintaining fairness within a game, the absence of rules regarding team composition can undermine the entire premise.
 Team composition rules, such as limitations on the number of players, their skill levels, or even the equipment they use, are equally important in leveling the playing field.
 Without such rules, teams could potentially stack their lineups with overwhelmingly superior players, rendering the game unfair regardless of the rules enforced during the match.
 In essence, team composition rules are a fundamental prerequisite for a sport to truly achieve fairness and balance.

 In the world of sports, a clear line often separates team and individual pursuits.
 When it comes to team sports, the composition of a squad typically adheres to standardized rules of competition.
 Team-based endeavors like underwater hockey thrive on collective synergy, camaraderie, and the shared quest for victory.
 This policy document emphatically reinforces our steadfast dedication to advancing and championing underwater hockey as a team sport.
 In alignment with this vision, we need to focus on tackling the problem of "super teams" comprised of exceptionally skilled players that undermine the ability of club teams to compete and hinder the development of a competitive local squad.
+The recent emergence of regional teams developing their own competitive calendar is a current and real threat to building viable clubs.
+While we understand the desire to regionalize and collect the better players from larger regions to create A level competitions.
+The problem is that it harvests the best and most invested of our ,already endangered sport, and focuses there efforts away from recruiting and retaining new players to build our sport.
+Clubs with their best players focused on competing and identifying with players that are not part of their club are using their local pool as a practice facility with predictable outcomes in the investment and enthusiasm of any other player in that club.
 Policy Statement